-Trustee: the independent bank retained by the Plan fiduciaries to hold the assets of the Plan in trust.
-Trustees are required to act in accordance with the standard of care established under ERISA.
+Trustee: The independent bank retained by the Plan fiduciaries to hold the assets of the Plan in trust.
+Trustees are required to act in accordance with the standard of care established under ERISA, the Employee Retirement Income Security Act of 1974.
 The Plan's trustee is a "directed trustee," which is a fiduciary with no discretionary investment management duties or authority over the Plan's assets.
 The Plan's trustee also serves as the Plan's custodian, responsible for the safekeeping of investment assets and for processing transactions of the investment funds.